Cicatriz

 Cicatriz was a punk rock band from the Basque Autonomous Community (Spain) formed in 1983.
-The band had a big significance for the Basque Radical Rock (Rock Radical Vasco or RRV).
-The band reached a huge degree of influence in Spanish punk, alongside other bands like La Polla Records, Kortatu and Eskorbuto, which rose to fame in the 80's underground scene.
+The band was significant within the Basque Radical Rock (Rock Radical Vasco or RRV) movement.

+Best known for albums such as Inaptados (1986), the band reached a huge degree of influence in Spanish punk, alongside other bands like La Polla Records, Kortatu and Eskorbuto, which rose to fame in the 80's underground scene.

 Overview

 1983–1986: Origins, early days and Inadaptados

 The band was formed in 1983 as group therapy in a Rehabilitation Center in Las Nieves, Vitoria.
 The first name was "Cicatriz en la Matriz", which included Natxo Etxebarrieta and his girlfriend Poti, together with Pescadilla on bass, Pedro Landatxe on the drums and Pepin Arteaga on guitar.
 The group is consolidated with Natxo and Poti as the singers, and this line-up recorded a demo in Pamplona, in 1984, with the songs "Botes de humo" (Tear gas), "Cuidado burócratas" (Beware, bureaucrats) and "Aprieta el gatillo" (Pull the trigger).
 That same year, Poti left the band.

 In 1985, the band renamed simply as Cicatriz, recording with the label Soñua a shared album with Kortatu, Jotakie and Kontuz-Hi!
 Cicatriz contributed with three songs "Escupe" (Spit), "Cuidado burócratas" and "Enemigo Público" (Public enemy, second version of "Aprieta el gatillo").
 The band began to be well known in the Basque Country for its in-your-face attitude, live provocative manners and no-holds-barred lyrics.

 By 1986, the band released its first LP Inadaptados ("Misfits"), recorded at Elkar (Lasarte) Studios, with Jean Phocas as engineer and Josu Zabala (leader of Hertzainak) as producer.
 The album is considered one of the most important Spanish-language punk scene piece.
 That year, Cicatriz were voted "best live band" by the readers of the Basque newspaper Egin.